-Information Other than the Standalone Financial Statements and Auditor's Report thereon

-The Company's Management and Board of Directors are responsible for the preparation of the other information.
-The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexures to Board's Report, Business Responsibility Report, Corporate Governance and Shareholder's Information but does not include the standalone financial statements and my audit's report thereon.
+Information Other than the Standalone Financial Statements and Auditor's Report thereon included in the Management Discussion and Analysis, Board's Report including Annexures to Board's Report, Business Responsibility Report, Corporate Governance and Shareholder's Information but does not include the standalone financial statements and my audit's report thereon.
 The Company's annual report is expected to be made available to us after the date of this audit's report.